-If specialized clothing is required to deal with the spillage, take note of any information in Section 8 on suitable and unsuitable materials.
-See also the information in "For non-emergency personnel".
+: If specialised clothing is required to deal with the spillage, take note of any information in Section 8 on suitable and unsuitable materials.

-Environmental precautions
+6.2 Environmental precautions

-: Avoid dispersal of spilled material and runoff and contact with soil, waterways, drains and sewers.
+A I of spilt material and runoff and contact with soil, waterways, drains and sewers.
 Inform the relevant authorities if the product has caused environmental pollution (sewers, waterways, soil or air).
 Water polluting material.
 May be harmful to the environment if released in large quantities.